AmaliaPadureanu/MadisonIsland_Automation/README.md

 This project serves as an example of a test automation framework that I've built in order to aquire experience and knowledge in the field of automation.

 ## Tech stack
-+ Java as the programming language
+:gear: Java as the programming language

-+ Selenium WebDriver as the web browser automation framework using the Java binding
+:gear: Selenium WebDriver as the web browser automation framework using the Java binding

-+ TestNG as the UnitTest framework to support test creation
+:gear: TestNG as the UnitTest framework to support test creation

-+ Maven as the build and dependancy management tool
+:gear: Maven as the build and dependancy management tool

 ## Supported browsers

-+ Chrome
+:pushpin: Chrome

-+ Edge
+:pushpin: Edge

-+ Firefox
+:pushpin: Firefox

 I've used the ```WebDriverManager``` library that carries out the management (download, setup, and maintenance) of the drivers required by Selenium WebDriver (chromedriver, geckodriver, msedgedriver) in a fully automated manner.